elizalflores/codepath-prework/README.md

 <details><summary>Hidden Easter Egg:</summary>

-  When a user enters the correct input under certain conditions, the secret is triggered and a special message appears with and special audio.
+  When a user enters the correct input under certain conditions, the secret is triggered and a special message appears with special audio.

   From its initial state, the game tracks the first 6 inputs from the user and stores them into an array.
 Once 6 inputs have been read, the user array is compared with the secret array.
 If they match, trigger the secret.
 If not, reset the user input count and clear the user array for another attempt (unknown to the user).